vohi/minicoin/README.md

 If the role directory contains a file `disk`, then the file will be interpreted as YAML.
 A `file` attribute can point to an ISO image, which will be inserted as a DVD into the guest VM.
 If `file` points to a VDI file, then that file will be attached as a harddrive.
+An ISO image can be attached to multiple guests; a VDI can as well, but each guest will perform write operations to a separate VDI file.

-The file will be looked for in the hidden `.diskcache` folder.
+The drive image file will be looked for in the hidden `.diskcache` folder.
 If the file does not exist, then the `archive` attribute can point at a zip-file that can be downloaded from one of the global URLs.

 Disk are inserted or attached during boot time and before any other provisioners are run.
 Boxes might need to specify how the disk can be attached by setting